Light, Color, and the Bravura Brush

 Sargent’s works are held in major museum collections around the world, including The Metropolitan Museum of Art in New York, the Museum of Fine Arts, Boston, Tate Britain in London, and many others.
 His watercolors continue to inspire artists who are drawn to the vitality of direct observation and the expressive possibilities of the medium.

-Living and working in Los Angeles has deepened my connection to Sargent’s sense of sunlight.
-The clear California light, the warm reflections on walls and pavement, and the sharp contrast between sun and shade often echo the sunlit atmosphere found in his watercolors.
-For me, studying Sargent is not only an encounter with art history, but also a way to look more carefully at the light around me.
+Living and working in Los Angeles has made Sargent’s treatment of sunlight feel especially immediate to me.
+The clear California light, the warm reflections on walls and pavement, and the sharp contrast between sun and shade often recall the luminous atmosphere of his watercolors.
+Studying his work is not only a way of engaging with art history, but also a way of looking more carefully at the light around me.

-These works are not reproductions, prints, or museum-authorized editions.
-They are original, hand-painted studies inspired by Sargent’s watercolor practice and created for contemporary interiors.
-Through them, I hope to bring reflected light, the energy of the brush, and the quiet elegance of art history into the spaces where people live and work.
+These works are not prints, mechanical reproductions, or museum-authorized editions.
+Each is an individually hand-painted watercolor study after a specific work by John Singer Sargent, created as part of my continuing study of his watercolor practice.
+Made for contemporary interiors, they bring reflected light, the energy of the brush, and the quiet elegance of art history into the spaces where people live and work.